colab-nyuad/HyperKGQA/README.md

                         Use relation matching for postprocessing candidates in QA task
 ```

-Running the script main.py computes KG embeddings using [LibKGE](https://github.com/uma-pi1/kge) and QA task over the KG.
-To compute the embeddings, LibKGE needs a config file with specified parameters as learning_rate, batch_size, optimizer_type, dropout, normalization_metric and etc. The script checks if there is an uploaded config file in the fomrat <dataset>_<kg_type>_<model>_<dim> in the folder kge/data/config_files/<dataset> to use for training embeddings.
+Running the script main.py computes KG embeddings using [LibKGE](https://github.com/uma-pi1/kge) and QA task over KG.
+To compute the embeddings using LibKGE, training parameters (learning_rate, batch_size, optimizer_type, dropout, normalization_metric and etc) need to be specified in a config file.
+The script checks if there is an uploaded config file in the fomrat <dataset>\_<kg_type>\_<model>\_<dim> in the folder kge/data/config_files/<dataset> to use for training embeddings.
 If the file not found, the config will be created from the input arguments.
-Following is an example command to run tarining KG embedding and QA task:
+Following is an example command to run tarining KG embedding and QA task for sparse MetaQA dataset, dimension 200, AttH model and 1hop questions:

 ```
+python main.py --model AttH --dim 400 --kg_type half --valid_every 5 --max_epochs 200 --learning_rate_kgqa 0.0002 --hops 1
 ```

 ### Experiments